 In November 2013 the school was inspected under the new Ofsted regulations.
 The school was judged as 'Good' in all areas.
-The few recommendations that need developing to become Outstanding are already on our School Development Plan.
+The few recommendations that need developing to become Outstanding are being developed through our School Improvement Plan.

 Each year I invite comments from all stake holders to help prepare the next stage in the school's development.
 I then present the completed plan to parents for discussion.